-My blog postings have been few and far between recently as most of my writing energies have been diverted to the first draft of my book Two Guitars: a true story of obsession, addiction & deception.
+My blog postings have been few and far between recently as most of my writing energies have been diverted to the writing of The Devil Is In It: A Story of Love, Obsession and The American Acoustic Guitar.
+Just published through the Orpharion Press

-I started writing it in June of 2014 during a sailing trip around the Greek Islands.
+I first started writing a book that was going to be called Two Guitars in June of 2014 during a sailing trip around the Greek Islands.
 Sitting in the Stella Cafe on Symi I’d been able to pick up my e-mails for the first time in three days.
 Amongst a few work mails and offers of easy dollars from exiled Nigerian government officials, there was a welcome one from a guitar maker, or luthier, from Fallbrook, California.
 It was his regular e-mail update on a custom made acoustic guitar he’d started building for me 6 months earlier.
 Having carved the neck he was just starting to inlay Mother of Pearl position markers into the fret board and confirmed that the guitar would definitely be finished by the time I came out to California in the Autumn.

 As I scrolled further down my e-mails there was, more surprisingly, one from another master luthier but one based closer to home in Kingsclere, Berkshire.
 His e-mail was also about a custom made guitar I’d commissioned from him, announcing that it too was getting close to completion – in fact he thought it would be ready in early August.